 just being a kid in a

-Your Mom’s story began in a town called Transcona where I fondly remember her first Christmas.
-The presents almost covered the entire living room floor and looked very similar to how it looks at your place at Christmas.
+Your Mom’s story began in a suburb of Winnipeg called Transcona where I fondly remember her first Christmas.
+The presents almost covered the entire living room floor and looked a lot like how it looks at your place at Christmas time.
 I can still picture her sitting there surrounded by all the gifts, licking the Smartie I was feeding her whenever your Ra Ra wasn’t watching.

 It almost took all day to open up all her presents, but the one I remember the most was the green race car her “little” Grandpa gave her.
 I have no idea what my Dad was thinking, because, at three months of age, it was going to be a little difficult for her to peddle it.

 The thing about your mother that was so unusual was she could sing before she could talk.
-I’m pretty sure that she loved the Christmas tree more than the presents under it because the ornaments looked like little microphones just waiting for her to begin singing into them.
+I’m pretty sure that she loved the Christmas tree more than the presents under it because the ornaments looked like little microphones that were waiting for her to sing into them.

-We lived in a suburb just outside of Indianapolis called Carmel which had a great school system.
-Your Mom just an average student until she hit the 5th grade and met Mr. Koke who not only turned her on to learning but also turned her into an “A” student.
+We lived in a very cool suburb called Carmel, which was where your Mom started Kindergarten.
+Back then, she was just an average student, which she remained until the fifth grade, where she met Mr. Koke.
+Mr. Koke not only turned her on to learning, but he also turned her into an “A” student.

-As smart as your award-winning Mom was and is, she like you, wasn’t a nerd, and in fact, she ended up finishing 3rd in State in the Gymnastics competition when she was your age.
+As smart as your award-winning Mom was and is, she like you, wasn’t a nerd, and in fact, she ended up finishing 3rd in State in Gymnastics when she was your age.

-Coronado just wasn’t ready for a smart cheerleader who could make unbelievable gymnastic moves and also sing.
-Of course, she was the lead in the school’s big production of “South Pacific.” (see newspaper picture below)
+Coronado just wasn’t ready for a smart cheerleader who could not only make unbelievable gymnastic moves while cheering but could also sing.
+This, of course, led to her getting the lead in the school’s big production of “South Pacific” where the teacher who played opposite her had to use a mic because your Mom’s big voice drowned him out. (see newspaper picture below)

-However, before graduating, she went back to New York for a visit and popped in to see her old drama professor at NYU, and he made her read for him to see if she still had her chops.
-After doing so, he told her that she was wasting her time going to college because she was as ready as anyone to audition for Broadway and even offered to call me to explain the situation.
-Your Mom told him that there was no need for him to do so because I was already her biggest fan.
+At some point, she went back to New York for a visit and popped into NYU to see her old drama professor.
+To see if she still had her chops, he made her read for him and after doing so, he told her that she was wasting her time going to college because she was as ready to audition for Broadway.
+He even offered to call me for her to explain the situation, but your Mom said that there was no need to because I was already her biggest fan.
 Whew!

-I’ll never forget enjoying a carbo-loading dinner with your Mom at Camp Pendleton the night before the competition, (your Dad couldn’t be there because he had just been bitten by a rattlesnake while running trails back in LA) when the Company Commander got up on stage.
-He leaned into the mic and said, “We Marines are supposed to be the toughest people on earth, but, I don’t have a single Marine on this base who can do what you’re going to do tomorrow.”
-I think maybe your Mom may have missed the part about the event being called the Ironman, not the Ironwoman.
+I’ll never forget being with her at Camp Pendleton the night before the competition enjoying a carbo-loading dinner when the Company Commander got up to welcome us. (your Dad couldn’t be there because a rattlesnake had bitten him while he was running trails back in LA) He said, “We Marines are supposed to be the toughest people on earth, but, I don’t have a single person on this base who can do what you’re going to do tomorrow.”
+I think your Mom may have missed the part about the event being called the Ironman, not the Ironwoman.